VentionCo/mm-python-api/README.md

 The MachineMotion python SDK has been designed to allow user applications to execute:

 >- internally to MachineMotion; or
->- on an external computer connected to MachineMotion via the USB or Ethernet port.
+>- on an external computer connected to MachineMotion via the Ethernet or DEFAULT Ethernet port.

 The Python SDK includes the following core features:

->- Simplied interface to all MachineMotion functionality
+>- Simplified interface to all MachineMotion functionality
 >- Control of one or multiple MachineMotion from a single program
 >- Direct access to the internal motion controller via gCode